mitodl/odl_devstack_tools/README.md

 ##### 1) Set environment variables

-These environment variables will need to be set in your host machine (most likely in `~/.bash_profile`, et. al.):
+These environment variables will need to be set in your host machine (they can be added to `~/.bash_profile`, et. al.):

 ```bash
 # The name of the custom devstack image that will be built as a layer on top of the devstack image.